3 Things Legally Necessary Before Buying a Vehicle

 - Insurance company’s name and policy number.

-- Vehicle make, year, and model, along with VIN or serial number.
+- Vehicle make, year, model, and VIN or serial number.

 The bill of sale, vehicle title transfer, and insurance certificate are the three most important legal documents you will sign during a car purchase.
-However, make sure to check them carefully before signing anything to avoid unpleasant surprises down the road.
+However, check them carefully before signing anything to avoid unpleasant surprises down the road.

 Automobile Class Actions and Settlements